Home » Home design » interior design » Stairway Stained Treads Makeover Before and After

 Stairway Stained Treads Makeover Before and After

-We had them stained to match our floors.
-I had been dying forever to do chair rail up the sides and I finally was able to get one side done this weekend.
+I know it’s controversial, but I had been dying forever to do chair rail up the sides and I finally was able to get one side done this weekend.

 I knew it was the perfect spot to hang my girl’s pictures.
 I took baby pictures that were cute and had them printed in black and white.
+They were a perfect fit on a smaller area.

 It took me a bit (of swearing) and wrestling to figure out the angle cut.
 Though like my father-in-law says, “putty and paint make me the carpenter I ain’t.”